Downtown Watsonville Specific Plan

 Objectives for the Specific Plan include the development of multi-story mixed use buildings through both new construction and adaptive reuse of historic buildings.
 For instance, infill development along Main Street may include new residential housing with commercial retail on the first floor.

-The Plan will encourage compact development near transit to decrease automobile dependency, reduce both local and regional traffic congestion and related greenhouse gas emissions, and provide additional guidance and plans to increasing multimodal access to and from the historic Downtown area.
+The Plan encourages compact development near transit to decrease automobile dependency, reduce both local and regional traffic congestion and related greenhouse gas emissions, and provide additional guidance and plans to increasing multimodal access to and from the historic Downtown area.

 Consistency with the General Plan

 Per California State law, specific plans must be internally consistent with the jurisdiction’s general plan.
-The Watsonville 2005 General Plan (adopted 1994) regulates the land uses in the Specific Plan area.
+The Watsonville 2005 General Plan (adopted 1994) designates the land uses in the Specific Plan area.
 Where Specific Plan zoning is inconsistent with the 2005 General Plan, the General Plan is being updated concurrent with this Specific Plan to ensure consistency between the two documents.
-Adoption of the Specific Plan will involve making a few edits to the land use and circulation elements of the 2005 General Plan.
+Adoption of the Specific Plan involved making a few edits to the land use and circulation elements of the 2005 General Plan.

 Recent News & Milestones